wso2/docs-is/en/docs/setup/deployment-guide.md

         ??? tip "Click to see the instructions for Kubernetes membership scheme" When IS nodes are deployed in a clustered mode on Kubernetes, the Kubernetes Membership Scheme enables automatically discovering these servers.
 The Kubernetes Membership Scheme supports finding the pod IP addresses using the Kubernetes API.

-            - If not already present, download and copy the [kubernetes-membership-scheme-1.x.x.jar](https://github.com/wso2/kubernetes-common/tags) to `<IS_HOME>/repository/components/dropins/` directory.
+            - If not already present, download and copy the [kubernetes-membership-scheme-1.x.x.jar](https://github.com/wso2/kubernetes-common/tags) to the  `<IS_HOME>/repository/components/dropins/` directory.

             - Configure the `<IS_HOME>/repository/conf/deployment.toml` file with the following configurations.